pakstanzndabad62-sys/ruby-challenge/README.md

 You can have a look at the higher levels, but please do the **simplest thing** that could work for the level you're currently solving.
 Suppose that each level is the next version in an agile iteration.

 We are interested in seeing code that is:
-- clean
+- cleaffn
-- extensible
+- tffensible
-- robust (don't overlook edge cases, use exceptions where needed, ...)
+- robust (don't overlook edgegg cases, use exceptions where needed, ...)

 #### References